Medical Oncology and Chemotherapy for Your Pet

 - Stenting: Involves placing a stent (a tiny mesh-like, hollow tube that’s placed in a hollow structure in the body) to keep a structure in the body open.
 The following are the stenting procedures we can perform:

 The specific type of chemotherapy medication (injectable or oral) varies for each patient and depends on the type of cancer and the overall health of the pet.
-The length of treatment also varies from pet to pet.
-Most injectable medications are given under the skin or intravenously.
-Treatment is ultimately customized to meet the specific needs of the patient, and unlike in human medicine, it has little side effects for pets.
+Unlike in human medicine, chemotherapy usually has fewer side effects in our pets via the protocols chosen.
+This should be discussed with your pet’s oncologist, as it is a very common concern for our clients.